Biosafety Containment: Aerosol Transmissible Diseases

 Requirements for principal investigators

-Principal investigators with research involving any agent listed in Appendix D: Aerosol Transmissible Pathogens – Laboratory must meet the requirements below:
+Principal investigators with research involving any agent listed in Appendix D: Aerosol Transmissible Pathogens – Laboratory, or required by the Institutional Biosafety Committee (IBC), must meet the requirements below:

-- Have personnel attend initial Aerosol Transmissible Disease Pathogens Training and complete annual refresher training
+- Have personnel complete the annual Aerosol Transmissible Disease Pathogens Training available through UC Learning Center.

 Requirements for the laboratory personnel